wgurecky/SpyTran/README.rst

 Material Library
 ++++++++++++++++

-A list of avalible isotopes is located ``/spytran/materials/``.
+The default 10 energy group cross section libary is located ``/spytran/materials/default``.
 The default cross sections are generated at 293K.

 Dopper broadening is performed by the NJOY broadr module.
 NJOY bash scripts are provided in ``/spytran/utils``.
 Simple inf-media self sheilding is implemented by f-factor lookup.
 See the 2d_pin example file for a self sheilded material example (by default inf dilution xs used - but it is easy to switch on f-factor self sheilding).
+Plan is to incorperate a region and energy dependent leakage cross section into the
-Plan is to move to Bondarenko method in  the future.
+Bondarenko method in the future.
 See:

 www.me.utexas.edu/~deinert/papers/jpne1610-dembia.pdf